Relintai/pandemonium_engine_docs/tutorials/inputs/input_examples.md

 of the most common scenarios, which you can use as starting points for your own projects.

+Note:
-.. note:: For a detailed overview of how Godot's input event system works,
+ For a detailed overview of how Godot's input event system works,
           see `doc_inputevent`.

 Events versus polling